Admin-7/Mr-Robot-techniques/InfoSec.md

 * [Malware Traffic Analysis](https://malware-traffic-analysis.net/)

-  A source for packet capture files and malware samples that, the summer of 2013, has published over 1,600 blog entries about malicious network traffic.
+  A source for packet capture files and malware samples that, by the Summer of 2013, has published over 1,600 blog entries about malicious network traffic.
 Almost every post on this site has pcap files or malware samples (or both).
 There are also numerous malware traffic analysis exercises useful for gaining experience analyzing the communication of malware infections, along with tutorials that can help train you in network forensics.

 # Cyberwarfare ranges